mundisnetwork/docs/src/rattle-shake/register.md

 Register for The Mundis incentivized devnet program, Rattle & Shake!
 Eligible applicants may receive compensation from the Mundis Foundation for actively participating as a validator and successfully completing one or more stages of Rattle & Shake.

-The Mundis Foundation awards future MDIS mainnet coins for successfully participating in each stage of Rattle & Shake.
+The Mundis Foundation awards future MUNDIS mainnet coins for successfully participating in each stage of Rattle & Shake.

 Please note: Mundis networks are permissionless and therefore anyone can begin running a validator node at any time.
 Registration and KYC are only required to receive compensation or delegations from the Mundis Foundation.
 Please note that U.S. entities and individuals are not eligible to receive compensation at this time.